coredns/coredns.io/content/blog/kubernetes-service-discovery-2.md

 Here, we can see that the queries were load-balanced across the two CoreDNS replicas.
 In production, it's a good idea to disable the logging of all the queries, as logging slows down the query dramatically (often by an order of magnitude).
-To do that, simply remove the `log stdout` line from the Corefile.
+To do that, simply remove the `log` line from the Corefile.

 That's all there is to it.
 Please feel free to submit any problems, questions, or feature ideas as issues on the [CoreDNS GitHub](https://github.com/coredns/coredns).